iholmes83/RaspberryThermal/README.md

 We need 2 services
 a) The printer manager that opens a socket and wait for a connection (file printerManager.py)
-b) The service who manage the list on the webpage and send to the first service (file server.py)
+b) The service who manage the list on the webpage and send to the first service (file server.py) (or setup it with a standar Apache, ngnix, .... if already you have one)

 ...and the webpage (index.html)

 Then we setup the two service to start at the boot